 The "HEARTH Act" placed more of the responsibility for measuring outcomes and overseeing performance on the leaders of local CoCs.
-Like the FY2019 CoC competition, the FY 2021 NOFO continued to require CoCs to submit data on their system's performance and to place a strong emphasis on performance measures that ensure homelessness is a rare, brief, and one-time experience.
+The FY 2023 NOFO continued to require CoCs to submit data on their system's performance and to place a strong emphasis on performance measures that ensure homelessness is a rare, brief, and one-time experience.
 As CoC data collection and quality improve, HUD will likely use requested data to establish baselines for measuring improvements in future competitions.
 Demonstrating reductions in homelessness, the time people experience homelessness, and the effectiveness of programs continue to be emphasized.